hmrc/agents-external-stubs/README.md

 `GET  /registration/relationship/utr/:utr` | Provides the ability for a taxpayer (individual or organisation) to display current relationship with their agents.
 `GET  /registration/relationship/nino/:nino` | ^^ as above
 `GET  /registration/business-details/:idType/:idNumber` | Provides the ability for a taxpayer to get the Business Details (Business Partner and Contract Object records) associated with the taxpayer.
+`GET  /vat/customer/vrn/:vrn/information` | Provides the ability for a taxpayer (Business or Individual) to retrieve a   customer data record from the ETMP-SAFE system for the VAT tax regime.

 ## Custom API <a name="custom_api"></a>